 UPDATE: March 2019 Final report

-People are trafficked for a range of reasons.
-The International Organization for Migration (IOM) has developed a ‘Determinants of Vulnerability’ model to help understand human trafficking and migration more broadly.
-This model focusses on both the ‘vulnerabilities’ and ‘capacities’ of people who have experienced trafficking.
+People are trafficked for a range of reasons relating to individual, family, community and societal level factors.
+The International Organization for Migration (IOM) has developed a ‘Determinants of Migrant Vulnerability’ model to help understand human trafficking and migration more broadly.
+This model focusses on both the ‘vulnerabilities’ and ‘capabilities’ of people who have experienced trafficking.
 The model looks like this:

-Initially the research team will be holding Shared Learning Events in Albania, Nigeria and Vietnam to explore what is already known about ‘vulnerability’ to human trafficking.
-These events will involve presentations from a range of governmental, international and national stakeholders who work closely with people who have experienced forced labour, domestic servitude, sexual exploitation or other forms of exploitation associated with human trafficking.
+Initially, Shared Learning Events were held in Albania, Nigeria and Viet Nam to explore what was already known about ‘vulnerability’ to human trafficking.
+These events involved presentations from a range of governmental, international and national stakeholders working with people who had experienced forced labour, domestic servitude, sexual exploitation or other forms of exploitation associated with human trafficking.

-A literature review of academic and ‘grey’ literature will explore contextual determinants of human trafficking plus good practice in supporting those who have experienced trafficking.
-Thereafter the project will use a mixed-method approach to enable rich and nuanced accounts of human trafficking to be captured.
-This will involve interviews across the three countries and the UK with key informants and people who have experienced trafficking.
-Quantitative data from national and international databases on human trafficking will also be examined and analysed.
+A literature review of academic and ‘grey’ literature explored contextual determinants of human trafficking.
+Thereafter the project used a mixed-method approach to enable rich and nuanced accounts of human trafficking to be captured.
+This involved interviews across the three countries and the UK with key informants and people who have experienced trafficking.
+Quantitative data from national and international databases on human trafficking was also be examined and analysed.

-There are a number of accessible outputs from this research study which include:
+There are a number of accessible outputs from this research study available on these pages which include:

-- A literature review of academic and ‘grey’ literature available here in Spring 2018
+- A review of academic and ‘grey’ literature - available above